-For control limits and recommended corrective actions, refer to Table 24-3 in this SOP or to the Measurement Quality Objective Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, July 2014.
+For control limits and recommended corrective actions, refer to Table 24-3, the Measurement Quality Objective Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, July 2014.
 If a calibration is necessary, it must be performed after the zero/precision/span checks are finished.